LeoTran-tech/Fashion-MNIST-classification/README.md

-🧠 Neural Network Performance Comparison on MNIST Dataset 📘 Project Overview
+🧠 Neural Network Performance Comparison on MNIST Dataset

-This project explores and compares the performance of multiple neural network architectures on the MNIST handwritten digits dataset.
-It is divided into three main stages to demonstrate the impact of architectural depth, convolutional layers, optimizers, and learning rates on model accuracy and generalization.
+📘 Project Overview

-🧩 Stage 1: Neural Networks Without Convolutional Layers 🔹 Model 1 — Basic Fully Connected Network
+In this project, multiple neural network models with different architectures were implemented to evaluate their performance on the MNIST dataset.
+The process consisted of three main stages:

-Structure: 2 hidden layers (32 → 8 neurons)
+- Baseline Model: Develop a neural network without convolutional layers to perform the classification task, then modify the model structure to enhance its performance.

-Epochs: 10
+- Convolutional Model: Construct a neural network incorporating convolutional layers, and experiment with varying the number of layers, filters, and activation functions to further improve results.

-Optimizer: SGD
+- Optimization Tuning: Adjust the optimizer type and learning rate used in previous models to observe and analyze their impact on overall model performance.

-Learning Rate: 0.001
+🧩 Stage 1: Neural Networks Without Convolutional Layers

-Result:
+🔹 Model 1 — Basic Fully Connected Network

 Training Accuracy: 84.75%